Around ten days earlier…

 Kirk pushed passed Megan and ran to Emily’s room where he stared at the empty bed.
 Megan followed him into the room.
 ‘When I went downstairs the front door was open,’ she said.

 ‘Open…or unlocked?’
 Kirk clarified.

 ‘No…well, both.
 It was open…you know ajar, about this much.’
-Megan indicated about ten inches with her fingers.
+Megan indicated about ten inches.

 ‘She has to be here somewhere…maybe she sleep walked and is lying curled up on the floor downstairs,’ Kirk suggested.